-External valuer were engaged to issue valuation report on the biological assets, which was classified based on similar specification and characteristics.
+In the previous financial year, an external valuer were engaged to issue valuation report on the biological assets, which was classified based on similar specification and characteristics.
 Further assessment performed to estimate the fair value of the biological assets in reference to the valuation report, taking into consideration of significant factors (amongst others trees' metrics and survival at harvest).